ST10476381/Programming-2B-Part-1/README.md

 This is an individual project (module: PROG6212 - Programming 2B) built progressively across three parts.
 By the final submission it will be a fully containerised, cloud-aware, API-driven platform reflecting real-world software development practices used in the sports technology industry.

 ## Roles
 RaceDay is built around two types of users, each with a different job to do.

+Organisers are the clubs, race committees, and event companies who actually put these races on.
+They create events on the platform, break each one down into categories (say, a 5km fun run and a 21km alongside it), and set the entry fee and participant cap for each.
+Once race day has come and gone, they're also the ones who capture the results.
+An organiser only has control over the events they themselves created — they can't touch anyone else's.

 ## Repository structure